oneqi/test-docker-puppet-centos/README.md

 * client
 * workstation
 Where client is a puppet node with the puppet agent installed ... this will be a docker container
-Workstation is your computor where you have installed Docker
+Workstation is your computer where you have installed Docker
 We can use 'client' to test puppet configs, manifests, etc

-The image used will be "centos;7" and it will be labelled 'client' within docker and given a hostname of 'puppet'
+The image used will be "centos:7" and it will be labelled 'client' within docker and given a hostname of 'puppet'
 The network will be the default (NAT)
 On your workstation place all scripts under c:\admin, i.e.
 puppet.conf
 helloworld.pp
 testfile.pp

 ## Client